-The United Kingdom has less of a tradition, compared to many other EU countries, of systematically incorporating civil society organizations into the decision-making process.
+The United Kingdom has less of a tradition, compared to many other EU member states, of systematically incorporating civil society organizations into the decision-making process.
 Nevertheless, a significant effort has been made since 2010 to make government more open.
-This effort has led to a substantial increase in policymaking transparency and has included systematic efforts to consult a range of actors.
+This effort has led to a substantial

+Public Consultation Score: 7 increase in policymaking transparency and has included systematic efforts to consult a range of actors.
 However, the extent to which social partners are formally engaged in the policymaking process continues to be less than in many other western European countries.
 The previous coalition government established a "Compact" to govern civil society engagement in the policymaking process in England, under the auspices of a (junior) Minister for Civil Society.
 Civil society is also listed as one of the responsibilities of the Minister for the Cabinet Office.
 The United Kingdom was a founding member of the Open Government Partnership, as part of which it is committed to producing a national action plan to engage with civil society.
 The current plan detailed a range of commitments.
-According to a recent self-assessment, some three-quarters of these commitments have already been achieved or are
+According to a recent self-assessment, some three-quarters of these commitments have already been achieved or are underway, though 27% of these commitments are behind schedule.
+Impact assessments are one means by which consultation has been enhanced, with drafts circulated to stakeholders before being finalized.
+Feedback on these drafts considered before decisions are taken on whether or not to proceed with the policy change under review.